 I take my dose of Seroquel XR (200 mg) on evenings around 6:00 – 6:30 pm.
 Once I take it, the Seroquel causes me to fall asleep within 2-3 hours, so that I am usually in bed between 8:00 pm and 9:30 pm.

 The time before I fall asleep is fairly variable and has varied from as little as 1 hour after taking the meds to up to about 4 1/2 hours.

 Crucially, there is very little time between when I realise the Seroquel is going to knock me out and when it actually does – there’s about 15 minutes between when I start feeling groggy and when I fall asleep.
 The sleepiness is intense and it is extremely difficult to fight to stay awake.

 What this means is that after I take Seroquel I can’t drive at all – I may fall asleep at the wheel.
 It also means that if I want to do any social activities after 6:00 pm, someone has to provide transport and I may very well fall asleep at a restaurant or in the cinema or at a cocktail party.
 Or I may stagger around groggily, looking very much as if I am drunk.

-Since the time between when I take the Seroquel and when I fall asleep is so variable, I can’t accurately predict if I will be okay if I go out.
-After a few attempts at doing this, I found it easier to simply stay at home after taking the dose of Seroquel.
+Since the time between when I take the Seroquel and when I fall asleep is so variable, I can’t accurately predict if I will be okay when I go out.
+After a few attempts at socialising where I fell asleep or was extremely groggy, I found it easier to simply stay at home after taking the dose of Seroquel.

 Yes, I could take the medications later than 6:00 pm.
 But how late?
 Suppose we say about 10:30 pm, so I can go out with friends for dinner.